On April 13th, 1965, 55-years ago today, Jazz had it’s most successful night at the Grammys ever.

 Astrud’s English vocal on Girl From Ipanema was originally meant to be a demo to entice a major singing star to record the song.
 Sarah Vaughan considered recording it but dragged her feet and held up its release.
 She ultimately passed.
 Her hesitance was likely over the oddness of singing about a girl rather than a boy (she would eventually record The Boy From Ipanema in 1966, after the song was a global hit).Marc Myers, https://www.jazzwax.com/2020/03/getzgilberto-mystery-solved.html

-I guess this came from Engineer/Producer Phil Ramones book
+I guess this came from Engineer/Producer Phil Ramones book, where he says:

 In those days, 45 singles had designated A and B sides.
 The A side was reserved for the song the label believed would be hit, while the B side contained a filler tune.